The winter season poses a few challenges to even the most dedicated runners — slick surfaces, icy air and protractedly dark days, for starters.

 Start with your baselayers.
-Compression pieces offer minimal bulk for easy layering, but long-sleeve T-shirts and non-compression leggings (typically made of Spandex® and polyester) can make for effective layering pieces too.
+Compression pieces offer minimal bulk for easy layering, but long-sleeve T-shirts and non-compression leggings can make for effective layering pieces too.
 Thermal baselayers use heat-seeking technology to help your body maintain critical warmth.

 Then, think about a second layer, including a long-sleeve T-shirt, hoodie and/or light running jacket.
 You can layer loose-fitting running pants over tights in extreme cold conditions.

 Even though it’s cold you’re going to sweat.
-Running clothes with moisture-wicking technology are key to keeping you dry and comfortable feeling.
+Running clothes with moisture-wicking technology are key to helping you stay dry and comfortable.